- This topic is empty.

 Cement:

 Plaster, on the other hand, is composed of gypsum, a naturally occurring mineral.
 Gypsum is mined, crushed, and then heated to remove its water content, resulting in a powdered form.
-This powder is mixed with water to form a workable paste, which can be applied to surfaces.
+This powder is mixed with water to form a workable paste, which can be applied to surfaces.2.
+Physical Properties:

 Cement: